plmutua/Linux_Project/README.md

-# itmo_sh
-ITMO Summer School (Ethereum + Unix, sh)

-Shell script for sending ether
+FOSS Project Assignment

+Sending ethers from Ethereum Wallet

 HOW TO RUN:
-1) Install Go-Ethereum CLI or Start Ethereum Wallet
+1) Install Ethereum wallet and start it
-2) Run ./itmo to enter TLI mode
+2) Run ./transact for Text UI
-3) Run ./itmo_ui to enter GUI
+3) Run ./transact_ui for GUI